 Dr. Vincent Gaudiani, a cardiologist at the California Pacific Medical Center, in his 3-part video series showing a live open-chest bypass, described surgery as “controlled injury that has a therapeutic aim.”
 TECAB would appear to minimize this injury to a significant degree.

 Angioplasty & Stents

-Sometimes bypass surgery is not necessary and surgeons can use balloon angioplasty to clear blocked arteries to open up pathways.
-In this simple procedure, a catheter is threaded through the patient’s groin or wrist arteries, the end of which is capped with a tiny balloon.
-When the surgeon reaches the constricted area, he inserts the catheter and inflates and deflates the balloon in succession, inflating a little more each time to increase the cleared area.
+Sometimes bypass surgery is not necessary, and balloon angioplasty to open blocked arteries can be performed.
+With this procedure, a catheter is threaded through the patient’s groin or wrist arteries, the end of which is capped with a tiny balloon.
+When the constricted area is reached, the balloon is inflated and deflated in succession, inflating a little more each time to increase the cleared area.
 Sometimes a stent is inserted at the same time to hold the artery walls open.
-To install the stent, it is placed over the deflated balloon prior to insertion and, when the balloon is in place and inflated, the inflated balloon expands the stent which locks in place.
+To install the stent, it is placed over the deflated balloon prior to insertion and, when the balloon is in place and inflated, the inflated balloon expands the stent, which locks in place.
 The balloon is deflated and removed, but the stent remains within the artery, hopefully keeping the artery clear indefinitely.
 Some stents are even coated with medications to prevent further clotting.

 The procedure is minimally invasive and usually only requires a night or two in the hospital.
 The majority of experienced pain will be at the insertion site, and recovery is relatively quick.